AlexVerine/Alex/content/publication/ACML2022/index.md

 ---
-title: "On the expressivity of bi-Lipschitz normalizing flows"
+title: "On the expressivity of bi-Lipschitz normalizing flows v2"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here